Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Wavelet decomposition of integrated variance

-with the convergence rate $N^{-1/4}$. \end{prop} In the following analysis, we will be able to separate the continuous part of the price process containing noise from the jump variation.
-This result can be found in \cite{fanwang2008} and it states that the jump-adjusted process $y^{(J)}=y_t-\widehat{WJV}$ converges in probability to the continuous part without jumps, thus its variation is exactly the first part of Eq. \ref{qvjump3}, the integrated variance.
-Thus, if we are able to deal with the noise in $y^{(J)}$, we will be able to estimate the \textit{true} $\left<p,p\right>_t$.
+In the following analysis, we will be able to separate the continuous part of the price process containing noise from the jump variation.
+This result can be found in \cite{fanwang2008} and it states that the jump-adjusted process $y_{t,h}^{(J)}=y_{t,h}-\widehat{JV}_{t,h}^W$ converges in probability to the continuous part without jumps, the integrated variance.
+Thus, if we are able to deal with the noise in $y_{t,h}^{(J)}$, we will be able to estimate the \textit{true} $IV_{t,h}$.